-CD Integrated Ph D
+- CD Integrated Ph D

-IP Inorganic and Physical Chemistry
+- IP Inorganic and Physical Chemistry

-MR Materials Research Centre
+- MR Materials Research Centre

-OC Organic Chemistry
+- OC Organic Chemistry

-SS Solid State and Structural Chemistry
+- SS Solid State and Structural Chemistry

-Each department/centre/unit offers courses on several basic as well as specialized topics designed to provide students with a sound foundation in both theoretical and experimental aspects.
-There are specified requirements for completing the research training programme (RTP) for students registering under different streams at the Institute.
-For details concerning these requirements, students are advised to approach the department Chairman or the Departmental Curriculum Committee.
+Each department/centre/unit offers courses on basic as well as specialized topics designed to provide students with a sound foundation in both theoretical and experimental aspects.
+There are specified requirements for completing the research training programme (RTP) for students registering under various streams at the Institute.
+For details concerning these requirements, students are advised to approach the Chair of the Department/Centre/Unit.

-The Department of Inorganic and Physical Chemistry provides training in several contemporary areas of theoretical and experimental research covering all aspects of modern Inorganic and Physical Chemistry.
+The Department of Inorganic and Physical Chemistry provides training in several contemporaryareas of theoretical and experimental research, covering all aspects of modern Inorganic and Physical Chemistry.
 The programme of instruction consists of class lectures, laboratory work and student seminars.